Explore all the solutions you can create with Paperform: surveys, quizzes, tests, payment forms, scheduling forms, and a whole lot more.

 Hint: You can format text in question titles and descriptions, as well as on custom success pages and custom PDFs in exactly the same way.

-Let's add a question.
-There are two processes we can follow to add a question field to our Paperform.
+Now, let's add a question.
+There are two ways to add a question field.

 You can change the question type using the dropdown to the right of the question's title (pictured above).
-Paperform has over 27 different question types to choose from, choose a type from the dropdown below to preview what the field looks like on a form.
+Paperform has over 27 different question types to choose from.
+See what each field looks like from the respondent's perspective.

 When making a form, you will want to select the appropriate question type for the kind of question that you're asking.